Top 5 Distortion and Overdrive Pedals and How To Use Them

 Boss BD-2 Overdrive

-Number four on my list is the Boss BD-2 Overdrive and this is the first one to offer more restrained subtle drive tones, perfect for players that use single coil pickups.
-I would describe the pedal as offering a more natural, and vintage tube amp sound.
+Number four on my list is the Boss BD-2 Overdrive, and this is the first one to offer more restrained, subtle drive tones, perfect for players who use single-coil pickups.
+I would describe the pedal as offering a more natural and vintage tube amp sound.
 Not as classic rock or hard rock as the previous three stompboxes on my list.

 Boss BD-2 Overdrive